ikayz/ikayz/README.md

 ### Hi there 👋, I'm Isaac.
-Just another guy living life by writing one line of code at a time.
+I live life by writing one line of code at a time, a couple of designs here and there 😀

 - 🔭 I’m currently working on a Note Keeping Android app
 - 🌱 I’m currently learning Kotlin